-And InMotion is a rapidly growing, but still independent hosting company out of Los Angeles that has generated a good bit of press and won several awards for their hosting services.
-ShivarWeb.com currently lives on an InMotion VPS server.
+InMotion Hosting is a rapidly growing, but still independent hosting company out of Los Angeles.
+It has generated a good bit of press and won several awards for its hosting services.
+They have a specific product focus on businesses, organizations, and DIYer who prioritize support.
+ShivarWeb.com currently lives on an InMotion Hosting VPS server.

-Like I’ve said in all my hosting reviews and hosting quizzes – there is no such thing as a “best overall host” – there’s only the right host for you given your priorities, resources, and expertise.
-I’m a long time customer of both companies – and I even use each depending on the demands of each project.
-I’ve decided to compare InMotion with HostGator across 6+ considerations that hopefully will help you find the right fit for you.
+Like I’ve said in other hosting reviews – there is no such thing as a “best overall host” – there’s only the right host for you given your priorities, resources, and expertise.
+I’m a long-time customer of both companies – and I even use each depending on the demands of each project.
+I’ve decided to compare InMotion Hosting with HostGator across 6+ considerations that hopefully will help you find the right fit for you.

 That said – let’s dive in and look at InMotion Hosting vs. HostGator Web Hosting.

-Aside – I am comparing their shared hosting plans (HostGator just calls it “web hosting” and InMotion calls it “business class hosting”), but it’s the same product.
-Both companies also have excellent website builder products (Gator and Website Creator for HostGator and InMotion, respectively) in addition to VPS and managed WordPress hosting plans.
+Aside – I am comparing their shared hosting plans (HostGator just calls it “web hosting” and InMotion Hosting calls it “business class hosting”), but it’s the same product.
+Both companies also have excellent website builder products (Gator and Website Creator for HostGator and InMotion, respectively) in addition to HostGator’s WordPress plans and InMotion Hosting’s managed WordPress hosting plans.

 Second – it’s easy to quickly scan through the feature checklist – they are, of course, engineered to build value and sell the plan.
 However, the primary feature that you need to look at to figure out value – and best fit for your goals – are databases, disk space, and websites (domains) allowed.